 Administrative claims databases are database systems built on data extracted from claims that are submitted by healthcare providers to payers when a patient uses health services.
-They include pharmacy databases and health insurance records, and are used to monitor health and disease management.
-These systems are primarily maintained for billing and administration, but can also be used by researchers, insurers, health authorities and other stakeholders to provide long-term data on the impact of health interventions on the healthcare system in ‘real-world’ (observational) studies.
+They include pharmacy databases and health insurance records.
+These systems are primarily maintained for billing and administration, but can also be used by researchers, insurers, health authorities and other stakeholders to provide long-term data on the impact of health interventions introduced into the healthcare system in ‘real-world’ (observational) studies.

 Claims databases generally include information on the use of inpatient, outpatient, emergency room and pharmacy services.
 They contain information on, for example, the services performed during a clinician’s visit, surgical interventions, diagnostics, laboratory tests, hospitalisation and length of stay, and pharmacy filing.